blUeBUg200/graph4soc-vendorsearch/README.md

 # Graph4SOC Vendor Search

-Are you a MSS SOC analyst looking for a way to understand your customer environment ?
+Are you a SOC analyst looking for a way to understand your customer environment ?
 This usecase is build exclusively for you.

-Usecase:
+**Usecase:**
-An analyst trying to understand the group of customer names having technology X
+An analyst working in a decentralized SOC monitoring (managing multiple customers from non-unifed console) trying to understand the group of customer names having technology X

 Setup:
 - Install neo4j browser or desktop version.